 The County agrees to maintain a vegetative cover on all areas at the Facility which are disturbed and not being actively used, to control windblown dust.

-A water truck shall be available at the Facility for watering access roads, borrow areas, and other areas where dust may be generated.
+A water truck shall be available at the Facility and shall be used for watering access roads, borrow areas, and other areas where dust may be generated whenever conditions are conducive to dust generation.

 H. LITTER CONTROL